 The work you submit must be your own and all sources acknowledged.
 There are quite serious consequences for not committing to your academic obligations so we have developed a subject to help.

-- The Academic Integrity subject takes 2.5 hours to complete.
+- The Academic Integrity subject takes about 1.5 hours to complete.

 - It is a mandatory subject for all Charles Sturt students.

 - If you have not completed the Academic Integrity subject by the end of session, your grades will not be visible to you in line with our Academic Integrity Policy.

 - Work through the Academic Integrity subject in Interact2.